Freelance Writing: Writing Genres to Choose From

 Writing scripts for spoken word performance or recording.
 Likely to overlap into fiction writing.

 Writing for spoken word in a non-performance setting for a live audience.
-Likely to overlap into business writing, copywriting or ghostwriting.
+Likely to overlap with business writing, copywriting or ghostwriting.

 Writing as instruction or to convey information in a specialized field.
 Tech writers are likely to produce white papers, instruction manuals or similar documentation.
 Very likely to overlap with business writing, content writing and copywriting.